emilianolch/busy_clinic/README.md

 # Busy Clinic

-This is a simple Rails API to manage doctor availability and patient appointments.
+This is a simple Rails API to manage doctor availabilities and patient appointments.

-The solution is based on the following assumptions:
+## Notes

 - The authentication process is out of the scope of this solution.
-The API assumes that the patient is already authenticated and that the token is passed in the `Authorization` header.
+The API assumes that the user is already authenticated and that the token is passed in the `Authorization` header.
-- The schedule of a doctor is a list of time slots, each of which is 30 minutes long.

-## Notes

 - To keep it simple, the database engine is SQLite.
 In a real world scenario, I would use PostgreSQL.
 - The JSON responses are generated using jbuilder.
 In a real world scenario, where performance is an issue, I would use jsonapi-serializer.
 - The code is linted using Rubocop with a set of rules that I use in my daily work.